aimacode/aima-gsoc/README.md

 ## aima-exercises

 This is a new project: build a web site (on githiub) for the exercises that were in the AIMA book for the third edition, but will be only online in the fourth edition.
-We want to have all the exercises available to students and teachers, and have a system where new exercises can be added by volunteers.
-As the GSoC student, you would set an example by adding high-quality exercises.
+That means we  need a student to help with some or all of these tasks:

+- Translate the current exercises (in LaTeX) into markdown.
+- Create some new, high-quality exercises.
+- Host all those exercises on github, both in raw file form, and hopefully as pretty [github pages](https://pages.github.com/).
+- Create an encouraging community for volunteers to write new exercises and correct/augment old ones.
+- Design a system where students can vote/rank exercises.
+- Figure out a way to have the answers for some exercises hidden (so that professors can assign them as homework) and have the answers for others (and discussion forums) available for the community.

 # Your Application